 You can refer to my article Is microlearning right for you? to take a look at a checklist that you can use to determine if your training would map to a microlearning format or not.

 I hope this article provides the required insights on why you should integrate microlearning based training in your learning strategy.
 The gains that accrue are Learning and Development teams’ dream list ranging from high completion rates to sticky learning that gets applied on the job and finally triggering the required behavioral change.
 All of these lead to the ROI that can now demonstrate the required vale for business.
-Do contact me at email@example.com if you need any specific support in using microlearning .
+Check out our award-winning solutions and approaches to enhance the impact of your corporate training by booking a free demo/consultation, or you can write to me directly at firstname.lastname@example.org.